Last updated: 09 August 2023 & medically reviewed by Hailey Shafir

 The most common forms of illicit stimulants include:

 Meth (methamphetamine) or crystal meth

-Some stimulants are legal, and commonly used in the US.
+Some stimulants are legal, unregulated by The Controlled Substances Act, and are widely used in the US.
 The most common legal stimulants are caffeine and nicotine, though plants like Khat and other naturally occurring substances are also widely used in other parts of the world.
 These drugs have mild stimulant properties but when used in excess, can be harmful to a person’s health.
 Taking too many stimulants can also lead to problems like insomnia, loss of appetite, anxiety, irritability, and mood swings.

 Stimulant chemicals in over-the-counter products, such as ephedrine and pseudoephedrine, can be found in allergy and cold medicine.
 Because of the potential for abuse, many stores now keep these medications in a locked cabinet behind the counter and have other restrictions in place to discourage people from buying these drugs.
 Requiring photo id, writing down sales in a logbook, and daily or monthly sales limits are all examples of restrictions that may be enforced for products containing these ingredients.